bmschmidt/sveltekit-benschmidt.org/src/content/post/2022-01-20-sveltekit-transition/index.md

 ---

-I've been spending more time in the last year exploring modern web stacks, and have started evangelizing for [Svelte-Kit](https://kit.svelte.dev/), which is a new-ish entry into the often-mystifying world of web frameworks.
-As of today, I've migrated this, personal web site from Hugo, which I've been using the last couple years, to svelte-kit.
-Let me know if you encounter any broken links, unexpected behavior, accessibility issues, etc. I figured here I'd give a brief explanation of why svelte-kit, and how I did a Hugo-Svelte kit migration.
+I've been spending more time in the last year exploring modern web stacks, and have started evangelizing for [SvelteKit](https://kit.svelte.dev/), which is a new-ish entry into the often-mystifying world of web frameworks.
+As of today, I've migrated this, personal web site from Hugo, which I've been using the last couple years, to sveltekit.
+Let me know if you encounter any broken links, unexpected behavior, accessibility issues, etc. I figured here I'd give a brief explanation of why sveltekit, and how I did a Hugo-Svelte kit migration.

 # Why Svelte-Kit for a personal site?